-In order for the computer to enter closed-loop operation, the oxygen sensor must reach a temperature of at least $600^{\circ}$ F. The oxygen sensor heater helps the oxygen sensor reach and maintain its minimum operating temperature ( $600^{\circ}$ F) more quickly, to bring the vehicle into closed-loop operation as soon as possible.
+In order for the computer to enter closed-loop operation, the oxygen sensor must reach a temperature of at least 600°F. The oxygen sensor heater helps the oxygen sensor reach and maintain its minimum operating temperature (600°F) more quickly, to bring the vehicle into closed-loop operation as soon as possible.

+The Oxygen Sensor Heater Monitor is supported by "spark ignition" vehicles only.
 The Oxygen Sensor Heater Monitor is a "Two-Trip" Monitor.
 If a fault is found on the first trip, the computer temporarily saves the fault in its memory as a Pending Code.
 The computer does not command the MIL on at this time.
 If the fault is sensed again on the second trip, the computer commands the MIL "On," and saves the code in its long-term memory.